 We have put together some guidance, based on our experience, to ensure you give your potential guests all the information they need to book right away and increase the chances of them booking directly with you, or take a look at our infographic on how to get more direct bookings.

-1. Allow people to book and pay on your site
+1. Allow guests to book directly and pay on your site

 2. Make sure the booking button is obvious